quarrant/mobx-persist-store/Readme.md

 ## API

 > **persistence** creates a reaction to changes in observable properties.
->  - `name` must be a unique identifier and will be available within the read/write functions of the StorageAdapter.
+>  - `name` should be a unique identifier and will be available within the read/write functions of the StorageAdapter.
->  - `properties` is a list of observable properties in the store you want to persist.
+>  - `properties` is a list of observable properties on the store you want to persist.
 >  - `adapter` facilitates the reading and writing of the persisted store data.
->  - `reactionOptions` TODO
->
-> reactionOptions TODO
+>  - `reactionOptions` is an optional property that allows you to set a `delay` option to limit the amount of times the `write` function is called.
+>     -  For example if you have a `200` millisecond delay and two changes happen within the delay time then the `write` function is only called once.
+If you have no delay then the `write` function would be called twice.
 >
 > ```javascript
 > import { persistence } from 'mobx-persist-store';
 >